Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Manifold reconstructions based on Theorems and

-The constructive proofs of Theorems \ref{t:manifold} and \ref{t:surface} yield algorithms that can be used to produce surfaces or manifolds from finite data sets.
-We give only the sketches of the algorithms.
-The algorithms use the sub-algorithms {\it FindDisc} and {\it GHDist} given in Sections \ref{subsec:algorithm-gh} and \ref{subsec:algorithm-finddisc}.
+The constructive proofs of Theorems \ref{t:manifold} and \ref{t:surface} yield algorithms that can be used to produce {submanifold}s or manifolds from finite data sets.
+We give only the {sketches of the algorithms that could be written of based on these theorems.
+Adding the necessary details to make these sketches {\ctext numerically implementable algorithms needs more work and it is outside the scope of this paper.
+However, for sake of brevity, we below refer these sketches as algorithms and procedures.
+These} algorithms use the sub-algorithms {\it FindDisc} and {\it GHDist} given in Sections \ref{subsec:algorithm-gh} and \ref{subsec:algorithm-finddisc}.
 In the description of the algorithm we assume that the data set $X$ is finite.

 First we outline the algorithm based on Theorem \ref{t:surface}.